Sequential stratified inference for the mean: Discussion and conclusions

-Stratified inference about population means arises in a large range of applied problems, including auditing, measurement, survey sampling, and randomized controlled trials.
-We constructed sequential nonparametric stratified tests that are practical and powerful in practice.
-The tests represent the global null as a union of intersection hypotheses; each intersection specifies the mean in every stratum.
-The tests construct an intersection test supermartingale (I-TSM) for each intersection hypothesis, then compute a $P$-value for the global null as the reciprocal of the smallest of those I-TSMs, truncated above at 1: a union-intersection test sequence (UI-TS).
-Ville's inequality guarantees that the chance the UI-TS ever exceeds $1/\alpha$ is at most $\alpha$ under the global null.
-UI-TSs require substantially smaller samples than the simple approach of combining simultaneous stratumwise lower confidence bounds (LCBs), but their computational cost is higher.
+The need for sequential inference about the mean of a stratified population arises in numerous applied problems.
+We constructed tests that leverage test supermartingales (TSMs) to improve over extant methods.
+The tests represent the global null as a union of intersection hypotheses each of which specifies the mean in every stratum.
+The tests construct an intersection test supermartingale (I-TSM) for every intersection hypothesis, and take the smallest as a measure of evidence against the global null: a union-of-intersections test sequence (UI-TS).
+A UI-TS is not necessarily a TSM, but is an $E$-process for the global null.
+UI-TSs can require substantially smaller samples than the simple approach of combining lower confidence bounds (LCBs), but their computational cost is generally higher.

-This approach provides the analyst considerable latitude to optimize the UI-TS: the I-TSM for each intersection null can use different tuning parameters and can interleave samples from different strata in different ways (``stratum selection'').
-In practice, when the tuning parameters are chosen appropriately, round-robin stratum selection performs well when strata are of equal size.

-We extended the criterion of Kelly optimality to stratified sampling.
-Because it optimizes stopping time (the sample size for the hardest-to-reject intersection null) rather than the overall sample size required to reject every intersection null, the Kelly optimal UI-TS is not necessarily the most efficient when tests of different intersections can sample from the strata in different ways (i.e., use different stratum selection strategies).
-We navigated this issue by examining heuristic selection strategies that do not depend on the intersection null: round-robin or ``greedy'' UCB-style selection, targeting the growth of the smallest I-TSM in the union.
-Open-source Python software that implements these approaches and that generated the figures and tables herein are available at \url{https://github.com/spertus/UI-NNSMs}.
+We presented stopping time optimal (STO) UI-TSs, and constructed them from Kelly-optimal I-TSMs.
+Because STO targets stopping time (the sample size for the hardest-to-reject intersection null) rather than the overall sample size required to reject every intersection null, the STO UI-TS is not necessarily the most efficient UI-TS: there is generally a gap up to a factor of $K$.
+We navigated this issue by evaluating selection strategies that are fixed over the union: round-robin or a ``greedy'' UCB-style selection that predictably maximizes the expected growth of the previously smallest I-TSM.
+These were generally sharper than the unconditional STO UI-TS.
+Open-source Python software that implements our methods and generated the figures and tables in this paper is available at \url{https://github.com/spertus/UI-TS}.